 James Rock (Dakota) Jim has a Master’s degree in education and has taught astronomy, chemistry and physics for 30 years to thousands of students in colleges and high schools from urban, suburban, and reservation communities, such as: Augsburg College, the University of Minnesota’s Indigenous Summer Science & Math Program called Andogiikendassowin/ Wasdodyawacinpi (Seek To Know), and Fond du Lac Tribal and Community College.
 In 2011, he was the principal investigator and designed the first Native American experiment aboard STS-135 Atlantis, the last NASA space shuttle which also involved Native students from the American Indian OIC high school, the Science Museum of Minnesota, and Dream of Wild Health which is a Native youth gardening project.
 From 2011-2014, he taught science education courses to an indigenous cohort of teachers in two master’s degree programs at the University of St. Thomas and Augsburg/UMD.
 He has also worked with the Chemawa Indian School in Oregon, as well as the Onandaga Nation Tribal School and the MOST Museum of Science and Technology in Syracuse, New York as a consultant on the NASA-Beautiful Earth Team.
 In addition, as a consultant with the MN Planetarium Society, Jim has incorporated Indigenous star knowledge in their ExploraDome presentations which has exposed 100,000 students in the last three years to see Earth from space and space from Earth.

 Waziyatawin is a Dakota writer and teacher from the Pezihutazizi Otunwe (Yellow Medicine Village) in southwestern Minnesota.
 She is committed to the pursuit of Indigenous liberation and the protection and reclamation of Indigenous homelands and ways of being.
 She earned her PhD in American history from Cornell University and has held tenured positions at Arizona State University and the University of Victoria where she also held the Indigenous Peoples Research Chair in the Indigenous Governance Program.
-She is the author or co/editor of six volumes, including What Does Justice Look Like?
+She is the author or co/editor of seven volumes, including What Does Justice Look Like?
 The Struggle for Liberation in Dakota Homeland (St. Paul: Living Justice Press, 2008), which won the 2009 Independent Publishers’ Silver Book Award for Best Regional Non-Fiction in the Midwest, and the co-edited volume with Michael Yellow Bird entitled For Indigenous Minds Only: A Decolonization Handbook (SAR Press, 2012).
+Her most recent publication is Pezihutazizi Oyate Kin: The People of Yellow Medicine (St. Paul: Living Justice Press, 2019).
 Outside of the academy, Waziyatawin has engaged important projects in the Dakota community.
 In 1999 in her home community of Upper Sioux, she established the first Indigenous language immersion program in Minnesota and the first Dakota language immersion program anywhere.
 This program helped launch the Indigenous language immersion movement in Minnesota that continues today.
 She was also the founder and co-organizer of the Dakota Commemorative March, a 7-day, 150-mile walk to honor and remember her Dakota ancestors who were force-marched from the Lower Sioux Agency to Fort Snelling in 1862.
-The March began in 2002 and is still held biannually.
-In addition, in 2008 Waziyatawin founded the nonprofit Oyate Nipi Kte (The People Shall Live) where the pioneering reparative justice project Makoce Ikikcupi (Land Recovery) originated.
+The March began in 2002 and she continued with the march through 2008.
+In 2008 Waziyatawin also founded the nonprofit Oyate Nipi Kte (The People Shall Live) where the pioneering reparative justice project Makoce Ikikcupi (Land Recovery) originated.
 In recent years, Waziyatawin has been involved in identifying and protecting Traditional Cultural Properties through the Tribal Historic Preservation Office in her community.